-While some users may disagree, we found the biggest issues to be lack of functionality and required placement.
-Despite its concealment as an outlet, the camera isn't actually functional and cannot power appliances or electronics; an inquisitive individual who discovers this may find the non-functioning outlet to be odd or perhaps even suspicious.
-In addition, while we like that the device has built-in prongs and is powered directly through an outlet, this conversely presents a problem: it must be plugged into an outlet above waist level in order to capture a broad view.
+The biggest issue stems from the lack of dual functionality and required placement.
+Despite its concealment as an outlet, the camera cannot power appliances or electronics; someone who discovers this may find the nonfunctioning outlet to be odd or perhaps even suspicious.
+Although the device has built-in prongs and is powered directly through an outlet, this presents a problem: it must be plugged into an outlet above waist-level to capture a broad view.
 Adding to the problem is the fact that the camera has a surprisingly small maximum viewing angle of just 66 degrees.

-The Supreme Defense Electrical Outlet Hidden Camera offers some respectable features and a highly realistic guise.
-However, the spy camera's lack of functionality and limited flexibility when it comes to positioning make it clear the nanny cam is not well suited for every household.
+The Supreme Defense Electrical Outlet Hidden Camera offers some respectable features and a highly realistic disguise.
+However, the spy camera's lack of functionality and limited flexibility when it comes to positioning mean this nanny cam might not be suited for every household.